ritzmanndominic/bulk_file_renamer/bulk_file_renamer/docs/installation.md

 ### Method 2: Pre-built Executables

 #### Windows
-1. Download the latest Windows installer from [Releases](https://github.com/dominic-ritzmann/bulk-file-renamer/releases)
+1. Download the latest Windows installer from ...
 2. Run the installer and follow the setup wizard
 3. Launch from Start Menu or Desktop shortcut

-#### macOS
-1. Download the latest macOS installer from [Releases](https://github.com/dominic-ritzmann/bulk-file-renamer/releases)
-2. Open the DMG file and drag the app to Applications
-3. Launch from Applications folder

-## 🔧 Building from Source

-See [Build Instructions](build.md) for detailed information on building executables.

 ## ❓ Troubleshooting